Duplicate File Finder’s Auto Select option is a feature that allows you to automatically select multiple duplicate files for removal.

 You can exclude all the folders from the Always select and Never select rules.
-However, if any folder is specified in these rules, the app will always apply these two rules first of all.
+However, if any folder is specified in these rules and the checkboxes are marked, the app will always apply these two rules first of all.

 The Select with suffixes contained in the file name rule